EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 Three regulatory and market shifts to watch:

-1. OFGEM's MRP review.
+1. Ofgem's MRP review.
 The October 2025 Call for Input may produce new rules in 2026 that specifically address EV charging at holiday lets, mixed-use buildings, and similar contexts.
 Expect tighter billing transparency requirements and clearer rules on what service fees are reasonable.
-(Source: OFGEM, October 2025)

 2. EPC requirements for short-term lets.
-MHCLG (now MHCLG) is consulting on bringing short-term lets under EPC requirements similar to the Private Rented Sector.
+MHCLG (formerly DLUHC) is consulting on bringing short-term lets under EPC requirements similar to the Private Rented Sector.
 This doesn't directly affect EV charging but signals broader regulatory tightening for holiday lets.
-(Source: Savills, 2025)

 4. The Public Charge Point Regulations.
 While these mostly apply to public networks, expect increasing pressure for any "publicly accessible" charging (which could include some semi-private holiday let setups) to comply with payment, pricing display, and reliability standards.